 - Dr. Charles Larson – Investigator, BC Children's Hospital; Clinical Professor, UBC Department of Pediatrics

 - Dr. Joel Singer – Professor, UBC School of Population and Public Health

 Software development team

 Program management team

-- Alexia Krepiakevich – Program Coordinator, Centre for International Child Health
+- Jessica Trawin – Project Coordinator, Centre for International Child Health

 Support and thanks

-The Smart Discharges team gratefully acknowledges our partners, the Ministry of Health in Uganda, and our current and previous donors, including Mining4Life, the Thrasher Research Fund, and Grand Challenges Canada for funding this project.
+The Smart Discharges team gratefully acknowledges our implementing partners, the Uganda Ministry of Health and Walimu, as well as our funding partners, including Mining4Life, BC Children’s Hospital Foundation, the Thrasher Research Fund, Grand Challenges Canada, Canadian Institutes for Health Research, and Ehrla.